NoBrainerORM/nobrainer.io/docs/associations.md

 * `:dependent`: configure the destroy behavior further explained below.
 Defaults to `nil`.
 * `:through`: See the `has_many through` association below.
+* `:scope`: A lambda that evaluates to a criteria which gets applied to the query.
+  This lambda is evaluated in the context of the `Target` class, which means that using named scoped defined on `Target` is possible.

 The dependent option tells what to do when destroying an owner that has many targets with a `before_destroy` callback.
 The different dependent values are: